-The cost of football is NOT rising for the majority of supporters, according to an annual BBC survey.
+The cost of watching football is NOT rising for majority of supporters, says BBC study

 And seven out of 10 tickets have either had a price freeze or reduction for the 2015/16 season.